 How much does a UAV permit cost?

-Unlike the regular filming permit which costs 15,000 NRP, UAV permit is issued free of charge.
+Unlike the regular filming permit which costs 15,000 NRP, the UAV permit is issued free of charge.

 How long does it take to obtain the filming permit?

-- For regular filming permit, it takes between 2 to 14 days
+- For a regular filming permit, it takes between 2 to 14 days

 - For a UAV permit, in some cases, it can take even longer